 1. Use a PPC Automater

-Using a PPC automation service can save you time on your ad campaigns as you can pay to get them generated.
+Using a PPC agency can save you time on your ad campaigns as you can pay to get them generated.
 Using a service like this can allow you to focus on your business without having to worry about the constant analysis and computations.

 However, it is difficult to use a PPC automation service to follow your Amazon ACoS.
 As I said earlier, your ACoS goals can change depending on your goals and the phase of your business life.
 An external PPC automaton may not exactly line up with your TACoS.